In partnership with

 - School Direct, salaried and unsalaried

-The UTT application process opens on 24 October 2017 when you can search for training courses to start the following autumn.
-You can begin making applications through Apply 1 from 26 October 2017.
+UTT Apply 1 opens on 2 October 2018 for you to search for training courses that start the following autumn.
+You can begin making applications through Apply 1 from 9 October 2018.
 Places are allocated on a first come, first served basis so make sure you have everything ready to apply as soon as possible.
 This is particularly important for popular courses to maximise your chance of getting the training place you want.
 You can only apply to a training programme when it's open.
 You can apply to up to three different training programmes at the same time during Apply 1.

-The Apply 2 phase opens on 16 November 2017.
+The Apply 2 phase opens in November 2018.
 If you don't hold any offers from the Apply 1 phase, you can then make further applications.
 They have to be made one at a time but can be for any route and you can keep applying until you're offered a place.

 Make sure you have two suitable referees ready and that you pass the professional skills tests as early on as possible.
-Have a look at the teaching courses on TARGETpostgrad to choose the route you want.
+Have a look at the teaching courses on TARGETjobs to help you choose the route you want.

 Applicants for primary and secondary teacher training in Wales can also apply to the Welsh Graduate Teacher Programme (GTP) through one of the three regional centres for teacher training and education.
 Applications to Scottish institutions are made through the UCAS undergraduate application system.
 If you want to teach in Northern Ireland, contact PGCE providers directly for an application form.